• Skip to main content

 • Butter – coats the fish to help the seasoning stick and adds a rich flavor to the overall dish.

-• Fresh lemon juice – there is a scientific explanation, but the best reason is that it enhances the flavor of fish.
+• Fresh lemon juice – there is a scientific explanation, but the best reason is that it gives a delicious flavor to the fish.

 Spices including oregano and thyme as well as garlic and onion powder and paprika on a board to make blackened seasoning.